Skip to main content

 • Knowledge and expeirence with Volumetric Video tools.

-• Knowledge and experience creating Gaussian Splats
+• Knowledge and experience creating Gaussian Splats.

-• Practicing python and machine learning skills
+• Practicing python and machine learning skills.

-• Practicing Problem Solving and Critical Thinking skills
+• Practicing Problem Solving and Critical Thinking skills.

-• Experience with Unity/Unreal Engine
+• Experience with Unity/Unreal Engine.

 Length of award: 16 Weeks